 - a.
-Fairing and bodywork may be replaced with exact cosmetic duplicates of the original parts, but must appear to be as originally produced by the manufacturer for the homologated motorcycle, with slight differences due to the racing use (different pieces mix, fixing points, fairing bottom, etc.).
+Fairing and bodywork may be replaced with exact cosmetic duplicates of the original parts but must appear to be as originally produced by the manufacturer for the homologated motorcycle, with slight differences due to the racing use (different pieces mix, fixing points, fairing bottom, etc.).
 The material may be changed.
 The use of carbon fiber or carbon composite materials is not allowed.
 Specific reinforcements in Kevlar® or carbon are allowed locally around holes and stressed areas. - b.
 Overall size and dimensions must be the same as the original part. - c.
-The windscreen may be replaced with an after-market product.
-The height of the windscreen is free but must be within a tolerance of +/- 15 mm referred to the vertical distance from/to the upper fork bridge.
-The screen must conform to the same profile from the front as the original no double bubble or wide types.
-From a top view, the length of the windscreen may be shortened by 25 mm to allow clearance for the rider.
-The edge of the screen must have no sharp edges. - d.
+The windscreen may be replaced. - d.
 Motorcycles that are not originally equipped with streamlining are not allowed to add streamlining in any form, except for a lower fairing device, as described in point (g).
 This device cannot exceed above a line drawn horizontally from wheel axle to wheel axle and must follow the specifications described at point (g). - e.
 The original combination instrument/fairing brackets may be replaced, but the use of titanium and carbon (or similar composite materials) is forbidden.
 All other fairing brackets may be altered or replaced. - f.
 The original air ducts running between the fairing and the air box may be altered or replaced.
 Carbon fiber composites and other exotic materials are forbidden.

-Particle grills or "wire-meshes" originally installed in the openings for the air ducts may be removed. - g.
+- Particle grills or "wire-meshes" originally installed in the openings for the air ducts may be removed. - g.
 The lower fairing must be constructed to hold, in case of an engine breakdown, a minimum six (6) liters.
 The lower edge of all the openings in the fairing must be positioned at least 70 mm above the bottom of the fairing. - h.
 The upper edge of the rear transverse wall of the lower fairing must be at least 70 mm above the bottom.
-The angle between this wall and the floor must be $\leq 90^{\circ}$. - i.
+The angle between this wall and the floor must be ≤ 90°. - i.
 Original openings for cooling in the lateral fairing/bodywork sections may be partially closed only to accommodate sponsors' logos/lettering.
 Such modification shall be made using wire mesh or perforated plates.
 The material is free but the distance between all opening centers, circle centers and their diameters must be constant.
 Holes or perforations must have an open area ratio > 60%. - j.
-The lower fairing must incorporate a single opening of \emptyset 25 mm diameter in the front lower area.
+The lower fairing must incorporate a single opening of Ø 25 mm diameter in the front lower area.
 This hole must remain sealed in dry conditions and must be only opened in wet race conditions as declared by the race director. - k.
-Front fender may be replaced with a cosmetic duplicate of the original parts and may be spaced upward for increased tire clearance.

-- I. The rear fender fixed on the swing arm may be modified, changed or removed. - m.
+Front fender may be replaced with a cosmetic duplicate of the original parts and may be spaced upward for increased tire clearance. - I. The rear fender fixed on the swing arm may be modified, changed, or removed. - m.
 Motorcycles may be equipped with inner ducts to improve the air stream towards the radiator but the appearance of the front, the rear and the profile of the motorcycle must not be changed.